Bonkeyzz/Touhou-Shining-Shooting-Star-Linux/README.md

-# WMI Fix for Touhou: Shining Shooting Star
+# Exception 0x80041002 fix for Touhou: Shining Shooting Star

 This is a minor patch fix for Touhou: Shining Shooting Star that allows it to be played under wine on linux.